Wireless (wifi) Access at WTPL

 Please click on this link to install a temporary printer client to the laptop:

-*Not compatible with MAC OS 10.8 (Mountain Lion) or 10.9 (Mavericks).
+*Not compatible with MAC OS 10.8 (Mountain Lion) or later.
 If you are running a newer MAC, please save your work to removable media (or email to yourself) and use a library computer to print.
+Several firewall and antivirus software programs will detect this software as potentially viral, it is safe and can be exempted.

 The wireless signal will be available during normal library hours.
 As a courtesy, the library decided to allow a brief period of availability before and after hours; the service will be available from 9:00 am till 1 hour after close.